 Once they’re out of the oven, you can serve them as is if you want.
-BUT, adding a thin chocolate layer makes them taste so much more like a dessert.
-Just melt some chocolate with a little coconut oil then pour it right on top.
+BUT, adding a thin chocolate layer makes them taste more like a dessert.
+Melt some chocolate with a bit of coconut oil, then pour it right on top.
 Put the pan in the fridge until the chocolate hardens – then slice and serve!

-You can even cut them into long bars and eat em like paleo granola bars
+You can even cut them into long bars and eat them like paleo granola bars 🙂

-- 2 cups pitted dates (I used organic delget noor but medjool will work)
+- 2 cups pitted dates delget noor or medjool

 - 3 ounces chocolate